 Yes.
 No regulations prevent you from filing a new petition for a different green card while another is processed.
 You can file multiple petitions for several different green cards simultaneously.
 While this is an expensive option, it increases your chances of being approved for at least one of them and decreases the processing time if you are not approved for your preferred choice.

 One of the great benefits of the EB-1 category is that none of the green cards require a PERM Labor Certification.
 This bypasses a relatively tricky process that involves recruiting U.S. workers to fill your position, thereby reducing your processing time by at least several months.

-Another benefit of the EB-1C is that almost all of the priority dates are usually current.
-This means that you can go through consular processing or adjust your status as soon as your I-140 is approved.
+Another benefit of the EB-1C is that almost all priority dates are usually current.
+You can go through consular processing or adjust your status once your I-140 is approved.
 We will discuss this aspect of the processing time further in the “priority dates” section of this EB-1C FAQ.

 Yes.
-Even though the EB-1C does not require you to have a PERM Labor Certification, you do need to have a valid job offer from a multinational U.S. employer for a qualifying executive or managerial position.
+Even though the EB-1C does not require a PERM Labor Certification, you need a valid job offer from a multinational U.S. employer for a qualifying executive or managerial position.

 Your sponsoring employer is the acting petitioner in an EB-1C case.
 This employer must file the petition on your behalf.
 You cannot do this yourself.
 Only the EB-1A, EB-2 NIW, and EB-5 permit the beneficiary to self-petition.

 To apply for the EB-1C, you will need the following:

 The I-140 and I-485 should be sent to the USCIS, while the DS-260 is an online form with payments to the Department of State.